devhliu/dcmCheck/docs/latest/deployment/recipes/nginx--image-archive.md

 > doubt, enlist the help of an expert and conduct proper audits.

-At a certain point, you may want others to have access to your instance of the DCMCloud Viewer and its medical imaging data.
+At a certain point, you may want others to have access to your instance of the OHIF Viewer and its medical imaging data.
 This post covers one of many potential setups that accomplish that.
 Please note, noticably absent is user account control.

+> **Do not use this recipe to host sensitive medical data on the open web!**

+Depending
-Do not use this recipe to host sensitive medical data on the open web.
-Depending on your company's policies, this may be an appropriate setup on an internal network when protected with a server's basic authentication.
+on your company's policies, this may be an appropriate setup on an internal network when protected with a server's basic authentication.
 For a more robust setup, check out our [user account control recipe](./user-account-control.md)